Marcos-Iorio/light-it-challenge/README.md

-1- Clone the repo with `git clone https://github.com/Marcos-Iorio/light-it-challenge.git` 2- Run `pnpm install` to install all the packages required 3- Go to localhost:3000 in your browser to see the app working
+1- Clone the repo with `git clone https://github.com/Marcos-Iorio/light-it-challenge.git` 2- Run `pnpm install` to install all the packages required 3- Run `pnpm dev` to run the local app
+4- Go to localhost:3000 in your browser to see the app working 5- Run `pnpm test` to run all the test

 ## Tech stack